-We generate service revenue from subscriptions to our communications services subscriptions and platform usage.
+We generate service revenue from subscriptions and usage of our communications services and platform.
 We generate other revenue from professional services and the sale of office phones and other hardware equipment.
 We define a "customer" as one or more legal entities to which we provide services pursuant to a single contractual arrangement.
 In some cases, we may have multiple billing relationships with a single customer (for example, where we establish separate billing accounts for a parent company and each of its subsidiaries).